 Department of Agriculture

-Global change research is fully integrated across the Department of Agriculture’s (USDA’s) global change research program empowers land managers, policy makers, and Federal agencies with science-based knowledge to manage the risks and opportunities posed by climate change; reduce greenhouse gas (GHG) emissions; and enhance carbon sequestration.
-USDA’s global change research program includes contributions from the Agricultural Research Service (ARS), the National Institute of Food and Agriculture (NIFA), the Forest Service (USDA-FS), Natural Resources Conservation Service (NRCS), National Agricultural Statistics Service (NASS), and Economic Research Service (ERS).
+Global change research is fully integrated across the Department of Agriculture, involving multiple mission areas and including contributions from the Agricultural Research Service (ARS), the National Institute of Food and Agriculture (NIFA), the Forest Service (USDA-FS), Natural Resources Conservation Service (NRCS), National Agricultural Statistics Service (NASS), and Economic Research Service (ERS).
 These USDA entities ensure sustained food security for the Nation and the world.
-They maintain and enhance the health of U.S. forests and natural resources while identifying risks to agricultural production ranging from temperature and precipitation changes to the changing biology of pests, invasive species, and diseases that result from shifting climatic conditions.
+They maintain and enhance the health of U.S. forests and natural resources while identifying risks ranging from temperature and precipitation extremes to the changing infestation ranges and intensities of pests, invasive species, and diseases that result from shifting climatic conditions.